-Restrictive covenants in the agreements governing our indebtedness and other financial obligations of our subsidiaries may reduce our operating flexibility.
+Restrictive covenants in our credit agreement may reduce our operating flexibility.

-The indenture governing our notes and the revolving credit facility agreement contain various covenants that limit our ability and the ability of specified subsidiaries of ours to, among other things:
+Our credit agreement contain various covenants that limit our ability and the ability of our subsidiaries to, among other things:

-- incur additional indebtedness;
+- · incur indebtedness;

 - make distributions to our unitholders;

-- · purchase or redeem our outstanding equity interests or subordinated debt;
+- purchase or redeem our outstanding equity interests or subordinated indebtedness;

-- · make specified investments;
+- make investments;

 - create liens;

 - sell assets;

-- · engage in specified transactions with affiliates;
+- engage in transactions with affiliates;

-- restrict the ability of our subsidiaries to make specified payments, loans, guarantees and transfers of assets or interests in assets;
+- · restrict the ability of our subsidiaries to make payments, loans, guarantees and transfers of assets or interests in assets;

 - engage in sale-leaseback transactions;

-- effect a merger or consolidation with or into other companies or a sale of all or substantially all of our properties or assets; and
+- effect a merger or consolidation with or into other companies, a sale of all or substantially all of our properties or assets; and

-- · engage in other lines of business.
+- engage in other lines of business.

-These restrictions could limit our ability to obtain future financings, make needed capital expenditures, withstand a future downturn in our business or the economy in general, conduct operations or otherwise take advantage of business opportunities that may arise.
-The agreements also require us to maintain specified financial ratios and satisfy other financial conditions.
+These restrictions could limit our ability to obtain future financings, make capital expenditures, withstand a future downturn in our business or the economy in general, conduct operations or otherwise take advantage of business opportunities that may arise.
+Our credit agreement also requires us to maintain specified financial ratios and satisfy other financial conditions.
 Our ability to meet those financial ratios and conditions can be affected by events beyond their control, such as weather conditions and general economic conditions.
 Accordingly, we may be unable to meet those ratios and conditions.

-Any breach of any of these covenants or failure to meet any of these ratios or conditions could result in a default under the terms of the relevant indebtedness or other financial obligations, which could cause such indebtedness or other financial obligations, and by reason of cross-default provisions, the notes, to become immediately due and payable.
+Any breach of any of these covenants, failure to meet any of these ratios or conditions, or occurrence of a change of control would result in a default under the terms of the relevant indebtedness or other financial obligations to become immediately due and payable.
 If we were unable to repay those amounts, the lenders could initiate a bankruptcy proceeding or liquidation proceeding or proceed against the collateral, if any.
-If the lenders of our indebtedness or other financial obligations, accelerate the repayment of borrowings or other amounts owed, we may not have sufficient assets to repay our indebtedness or other financial obligations, including the notes.
+If the lenders of our indebtedness or other financial obligations accelerate the repayment of borrowings or other amounts owed, we may not have sufficient assets to repay our indebtedness or other financial obligations, including the notes.